OlehSmirnov/quiz-app/README.md

 An app in which user have to answer to 5 questions that are generated using [Open Trivia API](https://opentdb.com/api_config.php).

 After clicking "Start quiz" button user gets random questions and able to select only 1 answer in each section.
-After selecting/refusing to select the answers and clicking "Check answers" button user is able to see the correct answers.
+After clicking "Check answers" button user is able to see the correct answers.
 After that user is prompted to start over by clicking "Play again" button

 **Technical difficulties:**